jacobsinclair/Census-Data-Visualizer/README.md

-The large Dataset queried by an age range of 21-35 years old:
+The large Dataset queried by an age range of 21-35 years old and male gender:

 <img width="500" alt="Screenshot 2023-11-27 at 8 34 58 PM" src="https://github.com/jacobsinclair/JailCensusData-Visualizer/assets/134180713/a1eeb83e-fa56-4782-9f08-2065d0c7e3b1">